pearpages/ionic-ticketing-tool/README.md

 	+ CRUD Categories
 	+ Delete a ticket

+### Helpdesk

++ Tickets Assigned to the helpdesk logged user
++ Inbox tickets (tickets which have not been assigned yet)
++ last closed tickets
++ detail ticket
+	* assign / reassign
+	* close
+	* write a comment

 ## Considerations

 + Check the relation between the users module and the layout module concerning the abstract view and the tabs